mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ---

 ## When?

+Alternative dates - shorter ferry duration
+7th to 15th May.

+Or

 8th to 17th May 2025
 Duration: 10 days (7 days riding in Spain, 3 days on a ferry crossing)